Linuxfabrik/monitoring-plugins/check-plugins/nextcloud-stats/README.rst

 HTTP error "401 Unauthorized" while fetching http://...
     Password is correct?
 Maybe you enabled 2FA.
 Use an app password for your monitoring server.

+Failed to execute script 'nextcloud-stats' due to unhandled exception!
+    Use a newer version of this plugin.

 Credits, License
 ----------------